 If you want to use BetMGM for all of your sports bets needs, sign up using our promo code for an exclusive bonus bet offer worth up to $1,000 (your bet will be refunded if you lose).
 To claim this offer, use the code “GAMBLEUSA” during registration – click the link here to get started.

 PointsBet is one of the largest sportsbooks in the US and has quickly become a household name by partnering with sports teams all around the country in various sports.
 Part of their partnership with these teams is to help fan engagement, and what better way to engage fans than instant action on the next play or possession?
 Micro bets are called Lightning Bets on PointsBet, but they serve the exact same purpose.

 PoinstBet has the best sign-up offers on the market right now, giving new users 5 x $50 bet credits!
 This is almost quadruple the offer of their most prominent sports betting competition and can be obtained with our exclusive code “GUSA“ after clicking the link here.

 #3 Barstool Sportsbook

 The Barstool Sportsbook has become one of the most popular sportsbooks in the US due to its platform’s fun and unconventional bets.
 Micro bets have taken the Barstool Sportsbook by storm, and they offer them for all of the sports listed in the next segment of the guide.

 If you’re looking to sign-up for the Barstool Sportsbook to start in-play betting on live sports, claim their great sign-up bonus!
-This bonus gives users an exclusive offer of a free bet of $10 and a risk-free bet worth up to $1,000.
-While I recommend using the risk-free bet on a different betting opportunity, the $10 free bet no deposit would be perfect to use on some quick and fun activities!
+This bonus gives users an exclusive offer of a free bet of $10 and a $1,000 risk-free bet.
+While I recommend using the risk-free betting offer on a different betting opportunity, the $10 free bet no deposit would be perfect to use on some quick and fun activities!

 5 Best Sports to Micro Bet